iivanoo/covid-apps-observer/data/data_us/reports/resources/com.onemedical.android___3.16.20/report.md

 > New users: Be very careful!
 One Medical did not indicate that my appointment would not be covered by my insurance nor was any amount ever presented to me beforehand.
 For a service that is digital and online, that is outright dishonesty, which is tantamount to scamming your customers.
 Shame on you, One Medical!<br> :date: __2020-09-17 19:54:27__

 > Won't load<br> :date: __2020-08-16 09:30:37__

-> Forces you to use the app to book covid test.
-But locations don't match the website.<br> :date: __2020-08-05 19:09:52__